 2017-2018 Faculty and Staff

-Cindy joined LGA in 2001 to teach the first 5th grade class.
-Cindy loves finding creative ways to teach math, incorporating games and Pi Day into the curriculum.
-She also works with students on math placement and enrichment.
-Cindy is excited to be taking on a new role at LGA–Gan!
-Cindy has a BA in Journalism and International Relations from the University of Wisconsin, and a Masters in Curriculum and Instruction from Loyola University, Chicago.
+Cindy joined LGA in 2001 to teach the first 5th grade class, where she loved finding creative ways to teach the curriculum.
+She also worked with students on math placement and enrichment.
+Cindy is excited to be taking on a new role at LGA – Gan!
+Cindy has a BA in Journalism and International Relations with a Minor in French from the University of Wisconsin, and a Masters in Curriculum and Instruction from Loyola University, Chicago.
 She has a busy life outside of school with her two young daughters.
-She enjoys playing soccer and volleyball, cooking, and renovating houses.
-Cindy also sings with the Boston Symphony Orchestra.
+She enjoys playing volleyball, hiking, cooking, and renovating houses.
+Cindy also used to sing with the Boston Symphony Orchestra.

-Gan/Kindergarten Teaching Team; Kitot Alef, Bet, & Gimel /Grades 1, 2, & 3 Judaics
+Gan/Kindergarten Teaching Team; Kitah Alef/Grade 1 Hebrew; Kitot Alef, Bet, & Gimel /Grades 1, 2, & 3 Judaics

 Andrea is in her sixth year as part of the Gan/Kindergarten team and in her fourth year teaching Kitah Gimel/Gr.
 3 Judaics.
-Andrea is very excited to be taking on teaching Alef (1) through Gimel (3) while still being able to spend time in the Gan/Kindergarten.
+Andrea is very excited to be taking on teaching Alef/1 through Gimel/3 while still being able to spend time in the Gan/Kindergarten.
 Andrea received her BA in History from UConn and her M.Ed. in Secondary History Education from UMass Amherst.
 Prior to teaching history, Judaics and Hebrew at the Jewish Community of Amherst from 2002–2012, Andrea worked as a costumed historical interpreter and museum teacher at Old Sturbridge Village.
 She is a 2005 recipient of the Grinspoon-Steinhardt Excellence in Teaching Award and Pioneer Valley Excellence in Jewish Teaching Award.
-Andrea has three children, the youngest of whom is in Kitah Daled/Gr.
-4 at LGA.
+Andrea has three children, the youngest of whom is in Kitah Daled/4 at LGA.
 In her spare time she enjoys reading, cooking, playing her guitar and digging in her garden.

 Kitah Alef/1st Grade General Studies